MarketSquare/robotframework-angularjs/TESTING.rst

    http://localhost:7000/testapp/ng1/alt_root_index.html#/async

 [You'll see here I am using the angular1 portion of testapp.
-Also I am using the alt_root_index so I can hardode which version of Angular1.x I'll want.]
+Also I am using the alt_root_index so I can hardcode which version of Angular1.x I'll want.]
 With the site running open the developers tools (F12) and in the console editor paste the following code, but before you run it let's tear it apart.

 .. code ::  javascript